Chapter 32: Realization – 159 AK, Early Winter

 Jeremiah 17:14 Heal me, O Lord, and I shall be healed; Save me, and I shall be saved, For You are my praise.

 The guard looked out from the battlements of Lorness Castle.
 He was bored.
 Being posted to the castle was supposedly a privilege, an honor, an indication of future promotion.
 Poppycock!
-If the hundn that had told him so was within reach, the soldier would have strangled him.
+If the son of a hundn that had told him so was within reach, the soldier would have strangled him.
 Slowly.

 As it was, the only excitement during the afternoon had been the arrival of a traveling show, complete with scantily-dressed pretty girls, exotic animals from faraway places, and a pair of blond strongmen.